softwaremill/retry/README.md

 #### Suggested library usage

-Since all retry modules now produce a generic interface, a Policy.
-If you wish to write clients of services you may wish to make define a Success for the type of that service and capture an configurable reference to a Policy so that clients may swap policies based on use case.
+Since all retry modules now produce a generic interface, a `retry.Policy`, if you wish to write clients of services you may wish to make define a Success for the type of that service and capture an configurable reference to a Policy so that clients may swap policies based on use case.

 ```scala